Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Results and Discussion

 \subsection{Performance Analysis}

-To analyze the efficiency of the proposed algorithm, several experiments were conducted comparing the same network trained using two distinct methods: (i) the \textbf{traditional} training process~\cite{deeplearningbook}, in which the network is trained using patches of constant size, without any variation.
+To analyze the efficiency, in terms of performance and processing time, of the proposed algorithm, several experiments were conducted comparing the same network trained using two distinct methods: (i) the \textbf{traditional} training process~\cite{deeplearningbook}, in which the network is trained using patches of constant size, without any variation.
 This method is the standard one when it comes to neural networks and is the most exploited in the literature for training deep learning-based techniques.
-Also, this is the approach used to empirically selects the best patch size, which is traditionally done by training several network, one for each considered patch. (ii) the proposed \textbf{dynamic} training process, in which the network is trained with patches of varying size.
+Also, this is the approach that is used to empirically selects the best patch size, which is traditionally done by training several networks, one for each considered patch. (ii) the proposed \textbf{dynamic} training process, in which the network is trained with patches of varying size.

-Two datasets were selected to be evaluated using these training strategies: (i) the GRSS Data Fusion dataset, which has the largest patch size range (according to Section VI-C of the paper) allowing a better comparison between the training strategies, and (ii) Vaihingen dataset, which is very similar to Potsdam one and, therefore, allows the conclusions to be applied to this one.
+Two datasets were selected to be evaluated using these training strategies: (i) the GRSS Data Fusion dataset, which has the largest patch size range (according to Section~\ref{subsec:range}) allowing a better comparison between the training strategies, and (ii) Vaihingen dataset, which is very similar to Potsdam one and, therefore, allows the conclusions to be applied to this one.
+To evaluate this dataset, a validation set, created according~\cite{volpi2017dense}, was employed.

 Specifically, in these experiments, Dilated6 network (Figure~\ref{dilated1}) is trained using both strategies.
-For the proposed dynamic training process, previous experiments were taken into account, i.e., this process uses uniform fixed, patch ranging according to Section~\ref{subsec:range}, accuracy as score function, and hyperparameters presented in Table~\ref{tab:parameters}.
-After training the network using varying patch sizes, each possible patch size is processed independently by the inference phase, resulting in several outcomes, one for each possible patch size.
-Concerning the traditional training process, the same network was trained using each of the possible patch sizes.
+For the proposed dynamic training process, previous experiments were taken into account, i.e., it uses uniform fixed distribution, patch ranging according to Section~\ref{subsec:range}, accuracy as score function, and hyperparameters presented in Table~\ref{tab:parameters}.
+Concerning the traditional training process, several networks (with same architecture) were trained using each of the possible patch sizes.